0x484b/digitalforensic/File_Structure.md

 MFT record can be used when searching for files whithin the file system. this record used for an evidence to prove the existence of lost or deleted files.
 **directory snoop** is a great tool to perform the MFT record search and required task. another great tools **DiskExplorer for NTFS** from Runtime Software.
 ### File Header
+File header is a unique identification section found at beginning/head of every file. header usually contains data used by the application that opens the file. the header could contain things like: name, author, date of creation, size, etc.

+different files have different headers and it is important to remember that some headers are known standard and others  are preparatory, also the some file don't have a header at all. foreample, txt file don't have header.

+final note, most file formats have a header and a **trailer**. e.g. PDF files have a section called **XREF** in addition to the header and trailer. we can check header and trailer of files with hex editor.
+### Magic Number